When buying a new home, how much should I borrow?

 To calculate your general affordability range, we take into account the household income, recurring debts, and available assets.
 Get started with our Mortgage Affordability Calculator.

 Now let’s dig deeper here because an “affordable” home price means something different to you than it does to a lender.
 In general, your total housing expenses will include your principal and interest payments, as well as your taxes, insurance, and Homeowner’s Association dues (in addition to any mortgage insurance you’ll need if you put less than 20% down).
 Ideally, this shouldn’t take up more than a third of your gross income.
-The reason that lenders use this threshold is because empirical evidence suggests that it’s a level of debt that most borrowers can repay comfortably.
+The reason that lenders use this threshold is evidence suggests that it’s a level of debt that most borrowers can repay comfortably.

 This is where lenders stop their evaluation of affordability – ability to repay.
 You shouldn’t stop here though, because homeownership comes with additional costs that you need to be aware of.